mgpacifique/alu-higher_level_programming/python-more_data_structures/README.md

 ## Files

 - `0-square_matrix_simple.py` - Function that computes the square value of all integers in a matrix
+- `1-search_replace.py` - Function that replaces all occurrences of an element by another in a new list

 ## Author
 ALU Higher Level Programming Student